Soumajit2003/Myzone/README.md

 # Myzone
-This is my first git repository author - Soumajit Roy
+This is my first git repository.
+Author - Soumajit Roy